ehrconsultantforhire/NFL-Giants-Schedule/README.md

 ## **Running the Application**

 ### **1. Run Locally**
-1. Start the API:
+1. Start the application:
    ```bash
    python app.py
    ```
-2. Access the endpoint:
+2. Access the API at:
    ```
    http://localhost:5000/giants/schedule
    ```